Quick Start

 During initialization, you'll configure:

-- Auto-merge — Automatically merge completed work to your default branch
+- Auto-merge — Automatically merge completed work into your current branch

 - Auto-delete branch — Clean up task branches after merge